United Utilities tenders £1.75 billion contract for flagship Haweswater Aqueduct Resilience Programme

 Posted on 21 June 2022

-United Utilities has gone out to tender with a £1.75 billion contract to secure a Competitively Appointed Provider (CAP) via Ofwat’s Direct Procurement for Customers (DPC) process for its Haweswater Aqueduct Resilience Programme.
+United Utilities, a prominent water company, has recently launched a comprehensive tender process seeking a lucrative £1.75 billion contract.
+The objective is to secure a Competitively Appointed Provider (CAP) through Ofwat's esteemed Direct Procurement for Customers (DPC) process for the Haweswater Aqueduct Resilience Programme.

 HAWESWATER AQUEDUCT RESILIENCE PROGRAMME - MAP